JohnCoene/chirp/website/blog/2019-02-21-beta-version.md

 ## Notable Dependencies

+In gratitude to the many packages without which Chirp would not be possible.
 Note that the list below excludes many packages from the [tidyverse](https://www.tidyverse.org/).

 - [rtweet](https://rtweet.info/) by [Michael Kearney](https://mikewk.com/) to collect the tweets.
 - [graphTweets](http://graphtweets.john-coene.com/) by myself to build Twitter networks.